Price Your Building

 When you’re building a workshop, it’s often the fulfillment of a long-time wish.
 Now, you’ll finally have the space that’s perfectly equipped to handle projects—whether as a hobby or as part of your business.
-But you want to make sure there’s still enough money left to purchase the supplies and equipment that go into your workshop after it’s built.
+But you want to make sure you still have enough money left to purchase the supplies and equipment for your workshop after you build it.
 That means taking a hard look at how to save money on your metal workshop building.

 #1 Size Your Workshop Right from the Start

-Note: What ALWAYS makes metal building prices go up is tweaking the design over and over.
+Note: What ALWAYS drives up metal building prices is tweaking the design over and over.
 Those change orders delay your project.
 It’s best to talk through your needs upfront and make a decision you can live with over the long term.

 #2 Consider Essentials vs. Aesthetics

 A rectangular metal workshop with a low-pitch roof is about as cheap a design as you can get.
 It won’t pass for eye-catching architecture, but it will get the job done.
 When choosing trim and accessories, you can also save money by keeping it simple.
-It makes more sense to spend money on insulation that enhances the usability and durability of the building rather than fancy paint colors and other frills.
+It makes more sense to spend money on insulation that enhances the building’s usability and durability rather than on fancy paint colors and other frills.

 Like an automatic overhead door, some items will add quite a bit to the cost compared to a simple sliding door.
 But other seemingly aesthetic add-ons help save money over the long term.
-For example, wainscoting that protects the lower portion of the exterior walls can shield the underlying steel panels from damage from work vehicles, mowers, and other equipment.
+For example, wainscoting that protects the lower portion of exterior walls can shield the underlying steel panels from damage caused by work vehicles, mowers, and other equipment.

 #3 Choose the Proper Sound Proofing Options for Your Metal Workshop

-A workshop you will fill with loud equipment can be an uncomfortable environment to work in.
+A workshop filled with loud equipment can be an uncomfortable environment to work in.
 It can create a noise nuisance for your residential or commercial neighbors.
 A perforated steel liner laid over insulation may be a cost-effective way to soundproof the structure.
 It may be more suitable than an acoustic ceiling for a workshop environment.

 #4 Do DIY with a Smart Kit

-For a small workshop, it may be possible to erect the structure yourself successfully.
+For a small workshop, it may be possible to successfully erect the structure yourself.
 That is, assuming you have previous construction experience and a few helpful friends.
 However, you’ll want to choose a prefabricated kit that has the DIY builder in mind.
 This may mean you have fewer options for customization.
 But that means less room for error and rework—two factors that add unnecessary costs.
 Also, the best metal building kits include everything you need.
-The entire bundle may be priced lower than if you bought the components separately.
+The entire bundle may be priced lower than buying the components separately.

 Whether you decide to handle construction yourself or have the professionals handle it, properly designed, prefabricated steel always wins in the cost-saving department.
 Contact our team to get started and save money on your metal workshop.